thesandybridge/seabridge_site/content/react_js_php.md

 Traditionally this was not efficient and it was faster to handle all logic on the server which could have more resources.
 As the amount of users visiting the site scaled so would the amount of server resources.
-Today, this problem isn't as prevelant due to the rise of frontend frameworks.
+Today, this problem isn't as prevalent due to the rise of frontend frameworks.
 Websites can handle the minimal amount of server side code such as establish connections, handling user logins, form submissions and then allow the rest of the logic to be handled by the client (browser).
 In some cases all of the logic is handled by the client